sovy-app/amazon-ses-sync-action/README.md

 1. Listing all files from the provided directory `templates_dir`.
 2. Reading contents of all found files.
 3. Parsing files' contents looking for the HTML comment containing a **subject**.
-4. Synching all templates with Amazon SES through Sovy using provided `token`.
+4. Syncing all templates with Amazon SES through Sovy using provided `token`.

 If a template with a specific name does not exist in your Amazon SES account, a new template will be created.